python/cpython/Doc/installing/index.rst

 Installing into the system Python on Linux
 ------------------------------------------

-On Linux systems, a Python installation will typically be included as part of the distribution.
+On Linux, a Python installation will typically be included as part of the Linux distribution.
 Installing into this Python installation requires root access to the system, and may interfere with the operation of the system package manager and other components of the system if a component is unexpectedly upgraded using ``pip``.